tark-hidden/pyramid_classy/README.rst

             return something

 For avoiding this you need to define a function with name starting with underscore _.
-Sure enough, you cannot handle URLs with name starting with underscore.
+Yes, you cannot handle URLs with name starting with underscore.
 Sorry for that.

 .. code-block:: python